usaid-cs/yesterday-i-learned/random.md

 - Flappy bird creator pulled the app off the stores because he ["cannot take this anymore"](https://www.theverge.com/2014/2/8/5393208/flappy-bird-creator-says-hes-pulling-the-game-offline-tomorrow).
 - Intel CPUs made since 2008 have a [management engine](https://en.m.wikipedia.org/wiki/Intel_Management_Engine) running as a supervisor of your actual operating system, which has ring -3 equivalent of access _and_ bugs and backdoors for the NSA: " Intel has confirmed the ME contains a switch to enable government authorities such as the NSA to make the ME go into High-Assurance Platform (HAP) mode after boot."
 - TetraNormal says that "Alcohol divides everybody by 2 and then adds 5," so you, obviously a 10, are still a 10.
-- "Tea is good for you.
-Teeeeeeeeaaaaaaa" - paraphrasing [this article](http://www.arthritis.org/living-with-arthritis/arthritis-diet/best-foods-for-arthritis/best-beverages-for-arthritis.php)
 - Draw a line between Sabalo and Mayarí.
 Northern Cuba is mostly caucasian-american.
 Southern Cuba is mostly african-american.
 - On [Minimaxing/maximining](http://people.maths.ox.ac.uk/griffit4/Math_Alive/3/game_theory3.pdf): "Rule of thumb: If you know your opponent is playing a mixed strategy and will continue to play it, you should use a strategy that maximizes your expected payoff (i.e. maximin)."
 - [Gerontology](https://en.m.wikipedia.org/wiki/Aging-associated_diseases) is the study of ageing.
 Biological, psychological, social, environmental impacts of ageing.